eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

  - **Inference Models**: a comma-separated list of inference model names that the server will load.
 The models have to be already present in the filesystem where the server is running.
 This option simply tells the server to load the given models from a local or remote repository.
  - **Local Nvidia Triton Server**: If enabled, a local native Nvidia Triton Server is started on the gateway.
 In this case, the model repository and backends path are mandatory.
 Moreover, the server address property is overridden and set to localhost.
 Be aware that the Triton Server has to be already installed on the system.
  - **Local model repository path**: Only for a local instance, specify the path on the filesystem where the models are stored.
+ - **Local model decryption password**: Only for local instance, specify the password to be used for decrypting models stored in the model repository.
+If none is specified, models are supposed to be plaintext.
  - **Local backends path**: Only for a local instance, specify the path on the filesystem where the backends are stored.
  - **Optional configuration for the local backends**: Only for local instance, a semi-colon separated list of configuration for the backends. i.e. tensorflow,version=2;tensorflow,allow-soft-placement=false